Swen14/dockerized-django-locallibrary/README.md

 ---

-# Future Improvements
+# Project Summary

-* Deploy the application using Docker Compose.
-* Replace SQLite with PostgreSQL.
-* Configure Nginx as a reverse proxy.
-* Automate deployment using GitHub Actions.
-* Deploy to a cloud container platform.
+Successfully containerized a Django web application using Docker, deployed it on an AWS EC2 Ubuntu instance, executed database migrations inside the container, and accessed the application through a web browser using Docker port mapping.

 ---

 # Acknowledgement

-This project uses the Django Local Library application from the MDN Web Docs tutorial for educational purposes.
+This project uses the **Django Local Library** application from the MDN Web Docs tutorial for educational purposes.

-Original project:
+Original Repository:

 https://github.com/mdn/django-locallibrary-tutorial

 ---

-## Author
+# Author

 **Swen Lemos**